In This Article

 Deploying device compliance policies isn't without friction.
 The three challenges that surface in nearly every engagement:

 BYOD pushback.
-Loan officers and field staff resist having "company management" on personal phones.
-The distinction between MAM (which protects company data) and MDM (which manages the whole device) matters here.
-Clear communication that MAM can wipe company emails without touching personal photos defuses most resistance.
-For mortgage companies where loan officers live on personal devices, leading with MAM before MDM is usually the right sequence.
+Loan officers and field staff resist having company management on personal phones.
+The distinction between mobile application management (which protects company data) and mobile device management (which manages the whole device) matters here.
+Clear communication that mobile application management can wipe company emails without touching personal photos defuses most resistance.
+For mortgage companies where loan officers live on personal devices, leading with mobile application management before full device management is usually the right sequence.

 Configuration complexity.
-Intune has thousands of settings.
+Microsoft Intune has thousands of settings.
 A misconfigured policy at a credit union could lock tellers out of their core banking application mid-transaction.
 A policy that's too permissive at a bank might satisfy no one when the FFIEC examiner arrives.
-Getting the configuration right requires knowing both the technology and the regulatory expectations.
+Getting the configuration right requires knowing both the technology and the regulatory expectations, which is exactly what the M365 Guardian baseline encodes.

 Ongoing maintenance.
 Compliance isn't a one-time deployment.
-OS versions change, new threats emerge, Microsoft updates its platform, and policies need regular tuning.
+Operating system versions change, new threats emerge, Microsoft updates its platform, and policies need regular tuning.
 A policy you set correctly six months ago may have gaps today.
+The Guardian operating model carries that quarterly tuning work so the institution's internal IT team is not chasing Microsoft's release cadence on top of their day job.

 "The attack surface has expanded with the evolution of new technologies and broadly-used remote access points, including mobile computing, smartphone applications, bring your own devices, and cellular connections."

 Every unmanaged device accessing your Microsoft 365 environment is a risk you can measure.
-Intune device compliance policies turn that risk into a controlled, auditable process.
-The tools are already in your Microsoft license.
-The question is whether they're configured to meet the standards your regulators, insurers, and board expect.
+Microsoft Intune device compliance policies, wired to Microsoft Entra ID Conditional Access and fed by Microsoft Defender for Endpoint, turn that risk into a controlled, auditable process.
+The tools are already in your Microsoft 365 license.
+The question is whether they're configured to meet the standards your regulators, insurers, and board expect, and whether someone is on the hook to keep them configured as the platform evolves.

 Stop guessing about your endpoint posture.
 Start enforcing it.